This is a compilation of readings and links I recommend in the study of strategy, warfare, and military history.

 Decisive Battles of the Twentieth Century: Land-Sea-Air by Christopher Dowling Frankland

-Cataclysm: The First World War as Political Tragedy by D. Stevenson
+Cataclysm: The First World War as Political Tragedy by David Stevenson

 Eastern Front 1914-1917 by Norman Stone

-Hitler’s Blitzkrieg Wars by J.E.
+Hitler’s Blitzkrieg Wars: The Invasion and Defence of Western Europe, 1939-1940 by J.E.
 Kaufmann and H.W Kaufmann

 When Titans Clashed: How the Red Army Stopped Hitler by David M. Glantz and Jonathan M. House